Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 comfortable working with Bash or maybe a little bit of Python (even just being able to read these) you'll have a great start. but don't let that hold you back if you're keen!
-I've gone through the first chapter or two so far and in just a couple of evenings, the book has guided me through some really nice conepts in such a simple way.
+I've gone through the first chapter or two so far and in just a couple of evenings, the book has guided me through some really nice concepts in such a simple way.

 Most of my exposure to compiled languages comes from solving awkward Mathematical